-Applicable 2017-18 Strategic Priorities Make the Town of Tecumseh an even better place to live, work and invest through a shared vision for our residents and newcomers.
-Ensure that the Town of Tecumseh's current and future growth is built upon the principles of sustainability and strategic decision-making.
-Integrate the principles of health and wellness into all of the Town of Tecumseh's plans and priorities. $\boxtimes$ Steward the Town's "continuous improvement" approach to municipal service delivery to residents and businesses.
+Applicable 2019-22 Strategic Priorities Make the Town of Tecumseh an even better place to live, work and invest through a shared vision for our residents and newcomers.
+Ensure that Tecumseh's current and future growth is built upon the principles of sustainability and strategic decision-making.
+Integrate the principles of health and wellness into all of Tecumseh's plans and priorities. $\boxtimes$ Steward the Town's "continuous improvement" approach to municipal service delivery to residents and businesses.
 Demonstrate the Town's leadership role in the community by promoting good governance and community engagement, by bringing together organizations serving the Town and the region to pursue common goals.
-Communications
+Communications Not applicable $\boxtimes$